 We have aligned the STCW positions and Certificates of Competence with ESCO occupations for the seagoing positions.
 We find that ESCO is missing some occupations.
-We also find that none of the positions connected with Competence of Proficiency (CoP) for special ship types or regions such as the CoP for "Masters, officers and ratings, basic oil and chemical tankers" are not covered in ESCO.
+We also find that none of the positions connected with Competence of Proficiency (CoP) for special ship types or regions, such as the CoP for "Masters, officers and ratings, basic oil and chemical tankers", are not covered in ESCO.

 We also find that the various competences listed in the STCW B section are absent from ESCO.
-This covers well-defined roles in the shipping industry, such as § B-V/f Guidance on the training and experience for personnel operating dynamic positioning systems, leading to the position of Dynamic Positioning Officer or DPO, which is well established worldwide.
-The training for this position is handled mainly by the Nautical Institute (NI), which acts as a de-facto global regulator.
-It has authorised 86 training centres to conduct and issue DP certification of seafarers to hold the role of DPO.
+This covers well-defined roles in the shipping industry, such as § B-V/f Guidance on the training and experience for personnel operating dynamic positioning systems, leading to the position of Dynamic Positioning Officer (DPO), which is well established worldwide.
+The training for this position is handled mainly by the Nautical Institute (NI), which acts as a de facto global regulator.
+It has authorised 86 training centres to conduct and issue DP certification for seafarers to hold the role of DPO.

-Seafarers have for decades contributed with operational maritime experience and knowledge to companies in the maritime sector.
-They are still crucial for realising much of the maritime industry's innovation potential.
+Seafarers have for decades contributed operational maritime experience and knowledge to companies in the maritime sector.
+They are crucial for realising much of the maritime industry's innovation potential.
 Some seafarers must be encouraged to transition to land-based occupations by acquiring transverse skills to make this happen.
-The European shipping industry employed directly 685,000 people in 2018, 115,000 shore-based and 555,000 at sea1.
+The European shipping industry directly employed 685,000 people in 2018; 115,000 shore-based and 555,000 at sea.
 With indirect employment included, it is estimated that the EU shipping industry generates 2 million jobs.
 Therefore, a possible shortage of maritime professionals may be considered a significant risk for the long-term sustainability and competitiveness of the industry, especially if available human resources needed by the industry fall below a certain level.

 A key finding from the expert group in the Future Skills report D1.1.3 is the importance of transversal skills within future maritime competences.
 These skills are vital to moving from one value chain to another.
 Lifelong learning programmes are needed to enable seafarers to work across industries and services in the maritime shipping sector.
-Mobility and possibilities to enter a variety of occupations are also needed to attract young talents.
+Mobility and the possibility to enter a variety of occupations are also needed to attract talented young people.

 The STCW Convention aims to achieve the minimum international level to operate ships safely.
-Additional skills are needed to achieve a Higher Standard of skills within digitalisation, green technologies, leadership, and other transversal skills.
-Actual workload and needed skills greatly depend on the type of vessel, market segment, route and traffic, the technology supporting the crew, etc. The shipowner therefore has a duty to make recurrent assessments of the manning of the vessel.
-The digital transformation does affect how the work tasks can be distributed between the crew and technology and between the ship and land-based organisation.
-Increased use of distributed maritime capabilities will challenge manning and skill needs.
+Additional skills are needed to achieve a higher standard of skills within digitalisation, green technologies, leadership, and other transversal skills.
+Actual workload and needed skills greatly depend on the type of vessel, market segment, route and traffic, the technology supporting the crew, etc. Therefore, the shipowner must make recurrent assessments of the vessel's manning.
+Digital transformation does affect how work tasks can be distributed between the crew and technology, and between the ship and land-based organisation.
+Increased use of distributed maritime capabilities will challenge crewing and skill needs.

-Finally, we have addressed new skills to the sea-based and land-based occupation profiles.
+Finally, we have addressed new skills for the sea-based and land-based occupational profiles.

-1 Oxford Economics - The Economic Value of EU Shipping - Update 2020 - Report.pdf
+Oxford Economics - The Economic Value of EU Shipping - Update 2020 - Report.pdf